 Children’s Hospital Colorado has begun a multiyear project to incorporate the Zero Suicide framework across all clinical sites and levels of care, with the goal of incorporating suicide prevention within every single clinical encounter across the organization.

 Pathway to Suicide Prevention for Primary Care Providers

-Partners for Children’s Mental Health is attempting to fulfill this need through the development of the Pathway to Suicide Prevention for Primary Care Providers program (PSP for PCPs).
-The PSP for PCPs project has been working to assist primary care providers and practices to implement suicide safer care using a process developed with consultation from national, state and local partners.
+These national resources are not the only way primary care providers can help prevent suicide in children.
+Partners for Children’s Mental Health is trying to make an impact through the development of the Pathway to Suicide Prevention for Primary Care Providers program (PSP for PCPs).
+The PSP for PCPs project looks to assist primary care providers and practices to implement safer care using a process developed with consultation from national, state and local partners.

 Intervention for pediatric anxiety within primary care

-The goal of the PSP for PCPs program is to give primary care providers and staff the tools and skills they need to provide suicide safer care for youth across Colorado and ultimately save lives.
+The goal of the PSP for PCPs program is to give primary care providers and staff the tools and skills they need to provide suicide-safer care for youth across Colorado and ultimately save lives.